Philip Goddard

 Music From the Mountain Waters-

-The Great Wilderness Nine contemplations & Visions for organ Movements include: 2.Dawn to Dusk over Upper Loch Torridon; 5.Lightning over Baosbheinn - Mountain of the Wizard 9.Liathach the Mighty Sentinel
+Nine Mountain Tableaux (for organ) Movements include: 2.Dawn to Dusk over Upper Loch Torridon; 5.Lightning over Baosbheinn — Mountain of the Wizard 9.Liathach the Mighty Sentinel

 ** Novels **